miguelfiguera/ror-book/README.md

 The only thing that I did update was my README.
 Im not going to loose all this nonsense that I wrote.

+Also, this is getting pushed to another branch called
+    `friendships_simple`
+That way Im not loosing anything that I would like to save.

 ## 7.5 Creating a table for the likes...
 This was not on the plan, but to avoid an user duplicating his likes, this is the way.
 Even if this makes me write more code.

 ## 8. Building now the views